 - what kind of information/ephemera you’re going to store in it;

 - where you’ll do the bulk of your writing; and

 - your own general preferences as far as journals go.

-You will probably end up using the same writing journal over several seasons.
+You will probably end up using the same gardening journal over several seasons.
 Choosing one that you like and that works well for your purposes will encourage you to keep it up.